Expected Return Symmetries: Experiments

-We train 10 ER symmetry agents, each of which trains $k=10$ SP optimal $\epsilon$-soft policies, using IQL with shared Q-values, $\epsilon=0.1$, 10000 episodes, and a constant learning rate of $0.1$.
-For each fixed action permutation we select the observation permutation which maximizes the objective in Equation (\ref{eq:sp-max}), when approximated through the average return over 2000 episodes.
-Each ER symmetry agent then selects the $l=6$ best ER symmetries, which for each of 10 ER symmetry agents exactly equal the 6 Dec-POMDP symmetries.
+Each ER symmetry agent first trains \(k=20\) SP optimal policies using IQL with shared Q-values, and then makes them Boltzmann exploratory with \(\alpha=1\).
+For each tuple of local action permutations, we select the tuple of local observation permutations that maximizes the objective in Equation (\ref{eq:sp-max}) (averaged over 2000 episodes).
+The ERS agent then picks the \(l=6\) best ER symmetries.
+Each of 5 ERS agents learns exactly the 6 Dec-POMDP symmetries.

-This game highlights a setting where OP is advantaged over OBL \citep{hu2021off}.
-OBL fails in this game (after transforming it into a turn-based version) because agents assuming uniform randomness in others’ past actions cannot prefer one lever over another, leading OBL policies to converge onto the uniform distribution.
-We note, however, that in the variant of this game with two levers, $\text{OP}$ with $\Phi^\text{MDP}$ also fails (see \citep{treutlein2021new}), and since \(\Phi^\text{MDP} = \Phi^{\text{ER}}\), $\text{OP}$ with $\Phi^\text{ERS}$ also fails.
-This is because when there are only two levers, then there is no uniquely identifiable lever to choose in the second round, whether the agents matched in the first round or not.
-Thus, choosing to repeat or to switch are both $\text{OP}^{\Phi^\text{MDP}}$ optimal policies, but they are in separate equivalence classes and incompatible.
-This provides an example of insufficient expressivity in the symmetry group.